 It’s now almost eight o’clock, and I’ve not eaten anything since noon.
 I rarely have proper meals unless I have company.
 I usually forget what I’ve eaten within hours of consuming it.
 Is that just me?
 The Balkanisation of fast food has ensured that kebab shops are nearly everywhere.
 I try to avoid them for undefined health reasons.

-I’m currently staying in Friedrichshain which is like Manchester in the early 1980s – a vast concrete resistance against nature.
+I’m currently staying in Friedrichshain, which is like Manchester in the early 1980s – a vast concrete resistance against nature.
 It’s a former Soviet ideological frontier with an aesthetic brutality to match.

 As I frequent local bars and cafes, you notice a riotous absence of decorum in places.
-From gracing red velvet bars filled with smoke to watching vagrants open tins on the street – the social mores are looser, traffic faster and spirits cheaper.
+From gracing red velvet bars filled with smoke to watching vagrants open tins on the street – the social mores are looser, traffic faster and beers cheaper.

 Seeing cigarette packets in grocery stores again is like a cinematic throwback.
 It forces you to reset your mind to a different period altogether, but it was only a few years ago that the British government banned tobacco advertising in shops.